xdevguild/learn-multiversx-js-sdk-with-examples/README.md

 ### Example 5: Create NFT

 - **Tag**: `create-nft`
-- **Description**: This example demonstrates how to create an NFT using the MultiversX JavaScript SDK on the devnet.
+- **Description**: This example demonstrates creating an NFT using the MultiversX JavaScript SDK on the devnet.
 - **Article**: [Creating NFTs with MultiversX Blockchain Using JavaScript SDK](https://www.julian.io/articles/multiversx-js-sdk-create-nft.html)
 - **Video**: [Creating NFTs with MultiversX Blockchain Using JavaScript SDK](https://www.youtube.com/watch?v=3I2ZEE4ntSA)

 ## Security and Wallet Information

 The examples use a demo wallet with a hardcoded password.
-All interactions occur on the **devnet** (development network of MultiversX), ensuring that it is safe to expose the wallet credentials.
-The devnet is designed for testing and development, involving no real assets.
-Don't do this on the mainnet.
+All interactions occur on the **devnet** (the development network of MultiversX), ensuring it is safe to expose the wallet credentials.
+The devnet is designed for testing and development and does not involve real assets.

 ## Disclaimer